cs3216/cs3216.github.io/coursework/facebook/index.md

 pages may spice up your applications, possibly making it easier and more fun to use, and may even earn you cookies (and coolness points!)
 But too much of it (or even small amounts of badly done ones) can backfire badly.
-Exercise your better judgement before indiscriminately adding animations to everything in sight, just because you know how to do it.
+Exercise your better judgment before indiscriminately adding animations to everything in sight, just because you know how to do it.

 jQuery, a popular JavaScript library that is mainly used for DOM manipulation,